bibicollins/vodafone-tech-test/README.md

 The coverage tool for create-react-app does not have an obvious way of excluding files, so in the entire coverage it is lower owing to the index.js & registerServiceWorker.js files created by react-create-app.

 ## <a name="cross"></a>Cross Browser Testing
+#### I used the crossbrowsertesting website to live test whether my deployed app would display in Chrome, IE11 and Firefox.
+All display!
 <h4> Chrome: </h4>
 <img src="https://imgur.com/5sUZ9NM.png" width="400">
 <h4> IE11: </h4>